Ten year anniversary: adjusting settlor's PLCT where there are additions before the TYA

 If the seven year period brings in the sum originally settled, exclude that amount.
 It will be brought into account in the TYA charge generally.

 - TYA means first and subsequent TYAs

 - Only additions by the settlor trigger the provisions

 - But S67 is not triggered by property becoming relevant property in the settlement

 - The transfer must be a chargeable transfer.
-PETs are not chargeable transfers unless the settlor dies within 7 years.
+Potentially exempt transfers (PETs) are not chargeable transfers unless the settlor dies within 7 years.

 - It is the value of the fund which must be increased and not necessarily the amount of property in the fund.